localstack/docs/content/en/references/network-troubleshooting/endpoint-url/_index.md

 {{< figure src="../images/7.svg" width="400" >}}

-**Example**: you are running your application code in a container and accessing AWS resources such as S3 through LocalStack.
+**Example**: you are running your application code in a container and accessing AWS resources such as S3 in LocalStack.

-Similar to the example above, consider configuring docker networking when launching your container.
+It may be useful to start LocalStack in a [user-defined network](https://docs.docker.com/network/bridge/), and set the `LAMBDA_DOCKER_NETWORK` environment variable to this value.
+Then your application code can access the LocalStack instance by its hostname.
+For example:

 {{<tabpane>}}
 {{<tab header="CLI" lang="bash">}}